NEW STANDARD PRICES! ALL EBOOKS NOW JUST $3.99 CDN!

 Coming soon: a new anthology!

-A Kickstarter campaign to fund an anthology of science fiction and fantasy from some of today’s top authors has successfully funded!
+A Kickstarter campaign to create an anthology of science fiction and fantasy from some of today’s top authors has successfully funded!

 The anthology will feature new fiction from Seanan McGuire, Tanya Huff, David Weber, Lee Modesitt Jr., D.J.
 Butler, Christopher Ruocchio, John C. Wright, Shelley Adina, and yours truly; plus reprints from John Scalzi, Joe Haldeman, David Brin, Julie Czerneda, Fonda Lee, Gareth L. Powell, Derek Kunsken, Dr. Charles E. Gannon, and Thoraiya Dyer.